jfalken/s3_https_upload_portal/readme.md

 Note; you must create a zip in this manner.
 Elastic Beanstalk requires all files unzip and NOT have a top level directory.
 If you 'download Zip' from GitHub, you get a top level directory and elastic beanstalk won't work.

+In the AWS Console GUI:

 * Create a new elastic beanstalk environment
   * Details are out of scope of this doc; you can select single instance, python 2.7
 * Choose 'upload archive', and select the zip created earlier.

+#### Configuring Credentials

+In the GUI under XXXX, set the following environmental variables

+`BUCKET` = Name of your s3 bucket

+`AWS_ACCESS_KEY_ID` = AWS Access key

+`AWS_SECRET_KEY` = Secret associated w/ the above access key.

+Hit `apply` and your environment will restart.

+### Via the Command Line

+1. Install the AWS EB Command line tools:

+`pip install awsebcli`

+2. Clone the repo locally.

+`git clone git@github.com:jfalken/s3_https_upload_portal.git`

+3. Initialize EB

+`eb init` and answer all appropriate questions.
+Select py 2.7.
+FYI, Any credentials are stored in `~/.aws/credentials`.

+4. Create your EB Environent

+`eb create UploadPortal --single --envvars BUCKET=<bucket_name>,AWS_ACCESS_KEY_ID=<key>,AWS_SECRET_KEY=<secret>`

+Where `bucket_name` is the name of the s3 bucket.

+`key` is your access key id.

+`secret` is your AWS secret for the associated key.

+Change `UploadPortal` to whatever you want to name the application.

+Note, entering this via the command line is risky.
+If you prefer, you can leave out the `--envvars` command line option and instead populate these environmental variables via the GUI after launch (See `Configuring Credentials` above).

 ### AWS Key Scope